THE SWORD OF THE SPIRIT

 6) Sword of the Spirit.

 1).
-Belt of Truth (Ephesians 6:14)
+The Belt of Truth (Ephesians 6:14):

 "Stand therefore, having girded your waist with truth."
 Truth is the belt that holds all the other pieces of the armor in place.
 The belt is an essential part of the armor, but in reality this piece is perhaps the most important of them all.
-The Roman soldiers belt was the piece that held their armor together.
+The Roman soldiers' belt was the piece that held their armor together.
 The belt held everything in place, and it was from there that they hung their weapons for battle.
-Why do we need the belt of truth, because Satan is a liar and the only way that we can defeat him is with the TRUTH.
+Why do we need the belt of truth?
+Because Satan is a liar and the only way that we can defeat him is with the TRUTH.
 There are two ways in which truth is a part of the armor of God.
 First, it refers to the truths of Scripture.
 Jesus said, "You shall know the truth, and the truth shall make you free" (John 8:32).
-Those wonderful truths that are in the Bible - God loves us, we have salvation through the faith in Jesus, God's love and salvation has set us free from sin and death, and these truths set us free from the lies of Satan.
+Those wonderful truths that are in the Bible - God loves us; We have salvation through the faith in Jesus; God's love and salvation has set us free from sin and death, and these truths set us free from the lies of Satan.

 2).
-Breastplate of righteousness (Ephesians 6:14)
+The Breastplate of Righteousness (Ephesians 6:14):

 The breastplate of righteousness is the righteousness of Jesus.
 Looking at this piece of armor worn by the soldiers of that time, we would discover that it was a piece made of heavy leather, and in some instances reinforced with pieces of metal.
 This piece covered the soldier from his neck down to his waist.
 This piece was designed to protect the soldier’s vital organs.
 Our breastplate is to remain faithful to God.
 For the Bible clearly tells us, "For it is by grace you have been saved through faith - and this is not from yourself, it is the gift of God - not by works, so that no one can boast" (Ephesians 2:8-9).
 It is Jesus' righteousness that covers us and protects us.
 "God made him who had no sin to be sin for us, so that in him we might become the righteousness of God" (2 Corinthians 5:21).